cybruGhost/Cubic-Music/README.md

 ---

 ## ⚖️ Legal
-Cubic Music respects music copyrights and **does not allow illegal downloads**.
-All streaming content is sourced through proper licensing and external APIs or links provided by users.
+Cubic Music respects music copyrights and **does not allow illegal downloads**. it uses proper way to *fetch downloads and downloads in batches* All streaming content is sourced through proper licensing and external APIs or links provided by users.

 ---